 Many of us believe we do not have the ability to say no at work.
 This results in taking on too many tasks, working overtime, and being stressed about not being able to get everything done.
 If there’s a job you know, you won’t be able to get done or that you are not suited to say no. You may be stunned at how well your employer receives this.

 It is important to learn how to say no to social events and home life events that will be too taxing as well.
 Maybe you have social obligations that are just too draining or don’t allow you enough time with your family in the evenings.
 Cutting these out will help you find balance.

 Learning leave, vacation, sick, and disability policies are paramount.
 Also, learn what telecommunication systems your company has in place.
 If there aren’t any, you may need to ask.
 This will alleviate any stress if you require using vacation or sick days or if you need to telecommute.

 If you have children, learn their school’s policies too.
-Knowing the procedure for turning in sick notes, calling out for the day, or showing up late is going to save a lot of headache for both you and them!
+Knowing the procedure for turning in sick notes, calling out for the day, or showing up late is going to save a lot of headaches for both you and them!

 Let your employer know what’s going on.
 Let them know where you’re at on individual projects if you’re going to be on time ahead of deadline or behind on schedule.
 Communicating these vital elements to your employer will alleviate stress on the job.

 At home, communication is essential.
-This is even more so if there are a marriage and kids at home.
+This is even more so if there are marriage and kids at home.
 Make sure you are letting everyone know what is going on with you.
 Besides, you need to know what is going on with everyone else.